 The United States Print and Related Services segment is predominantly comprised of the Company's United States printing operations.
 This segment is managed as one integrated platform and includes all of the product and related service offerings described above.
-The United States Print and Related Services segment accounted for approximately 88% of the Company's consolidated net sales during the year ended December 31, 2012.
+As a result of the divestiture of the Company's Canadian operations to Transcontinental on March 1, 2012 (see Note 4, "Discontinued Operations," to the consolidated financial statements in Item 8 "Financial Statements and Supplementary Data," of this Annual Report on Form 10-K), all United States Print and Related Services segment amounts have been restated to exclude the Canadian discontinued operations.
+The United States Print and Related Services segment accounted for approximately 90% of the Company's consolidated net sales during the year ended December 31, 2013.

-The International segment consists of the Company's printing operations in Europe and Latin America, including the acquired Transcontinental Mexican operations.
-This segment produces and delivers all of Quad/Graphics' product and service offerings in Europe and Latin America, with the exception of printing-related auxiliary equipment, which is included in the United States Print and Related Services segment.
-The International segment accounted for approximately 12% of the Company's consolidated net sales during the year ended December 31, 2012.
+The International segment consists of the Company's printing operations in Europe and Latin America, including operations in Poland, Argentina, Brazil, Chile, Colombia, Mexico and Peru.
+This segment provides printed products and related services consistent with the United States Print and Related Services segment, with the exception of printing-related auxiliary equipment, which is included in the United States Print and Related Services segment.
+The International segment accounted for approximately 10% of the Company's consolidated net sales during the year ended December 31, 2013.

-The Corporate segment consists of unallocated general and administrative activities and associated expenses including, in part, executive, legal, finance, information technology and human resources.
+Corporate consists of unallocated general and administrative activities and associated expenses including, in part, executive, legal and finance.